 Politics is about power.
 It shapes our lives, what we can do, the type of society we live in, the chances we have to succeed.
 This course is for people who want to understand more about how politics and government actually work.
 There has never been a better time to study UK and US Politics than now!

 You will learn about the grand ideas and vibrant movements that are transforming the world around us, and also see how seemingly arcane customs and obscure committees hold enormous power.

+Politics is a highly regarded A Level that can lead to many degree options and career paths.
 These are some of the jobs that Politics graduates have gone into in recent years: